BBK-SDP-2015-osmart01/individual/README.md

 * [DivInstruction](src/sml/DivInstruction.java) to deal with `div` instruction.
 * [ModInstruction](src/sml/ModInstruction.java).
 This is a new class to test in practice the exercise sheet assertion that reflection *will enable the SML language to be extended without having to modify the original code.*
 This is the case and the use of the abstract class allows this extension to be made very efficiently.
+* [EndInstruction](src/sml/EndInstruction.java).
+This is a new class to test the revised reflection with an instruction with a parameter list that is different from existing SML instructions.

 Use test `.sml` program files to develop.
 (TDD would be nice but a very large amount of work!):